What are Risperdal and Invega?

 "Permission granted in the knowledge of the possible consequences, typically that which is given by a patient with knowledge of the possible risks and benefits."

-In essence, Statute of Limitations is the amount of time a plaintiff has to seek damages for injuries caused by a defendant's action (or failure to act).
+In essence, statute of limitations is the amount of time a plaintiff has to seek damages for injuries caused by a defendant's action (or failure to act).
 This time interval varies from state to state; in our home state of Texas, for example, the standard SOL for an injury claim is 2 years after the date of the injury.

 This rule does come with certain exceptions that allow a plaintiff more time:

 As an example, say a Texan boy takes Invega at the age of 13 and develops breast tissue.
-He would have until 2 years after he becomes an adult, so the age of 20, to file for damages.
+He would have until 2 years after he becomes an adult, so the age of 20, to file for damages. - Discovery Rule - With Discovery, a plaintiff may be able to argue that they were unaware that the drug was the cause of the gynecomastia until later, when they encountered a news piece, website, or other information about the side effect.

 Discovery is interpreted quite strictly along the lines of due diligence, which is here interpreted as a patient's active attempts to discover the source of their damages through available information sources.

 In the case of drug-manufacturer negligence, discovery is often measured from the time at which the company or the FDA released warning information to the general public, issued a recall, or changed the label to include information about the new possible hazard.
-The clock begins to "tick" at that time, and the burden of due diligence then falls on the injured party or his family to examine that information within a reasonable period of its release.
+The clock starts at that time, and the burden of due diligence then falls on the injured party or his family to examine that information within a reasonable period of its release.

 Earlier cases tried with discovery in mind have not met with a great deal of success; a Philadelphia judge set precedent by suggesting that the warnings for Risperdal were adequately updated as of October 2006, when Janssen added a statistic about pediatric gynecomastia to its label.